TechChallenge-BFHRV/tech-backend/README.md

 API documentation is available at [Local API Docs](http://localhost:3000/docs) once the project is running.

-## Getting Started
+## Getting started

-To run the NESTJS TEMPLATE project on your local machine, follow these steps:
+To run the TECH-BACKEND project on your local machine, follow these steps:

 1. **Environment Setup**: Create a `.env` file based on the provided `.env-local` template.
 2. **Install Dependencies**: Run `pnpm install` to install required dependencies.